marioroman/ubersuggest/README.md

 1. No unit tests are provided
 2. Only one agent was proposed for this approach to keep it simple.
 A more sofisticated approach could be developed using Langgraph with Multiple agents with releflection.
 3. This project was developed using a "vibe coding" approach with Cursor
-4. Time frame was reduced to 4 to 5 hours as indicated in the email.
+4. Time frame was reduced to 4 to 5 hours as indicated in the email
-5. To run this project you MUST config your OPENAI_API_KEY and TAVILY_API_KEY
+5. I assumed that an OpenAI key is provided, so to run this project you MUST config your OPENAI_API_KEY and TAVILY_API_KEY.

 ## Architecture